 Let the dough rest for half an hour after taking it out of the fridge.
 Use your rolling pin to flatten it slightly, then roll it until it is 1/2 to 1/8 inch thick.

-Place a an 11 inch tart pan over the rolled dough.
+Place an 11-inch tart pan over the rolled dough.
 Using a knife, trace a circle around the pan that is 3/4 inch bigger.
 Cut the circle and position the tart pan on a baking sheet.

 Gently lift the cut circular dough by wrapping it in a rolling pin.
 Center it on the tart pan.
 Fit the dough onto the edges of the pan by molding them in with your fingers.

-Cut the the excess dough hanging on the sides of the pan by using scissors.
-Refrigerate the assembled tart crust for at least 1 hour to over night.
+Cut the excess dough hanging on the sides of the pan by using scissors.
+Refrigerate the assembled tart crust for at least 1 hour to overnight.

 Next up is blind baking:

 So after chilling the dough, pre-heat oven to 350 F. Line the tart crust with parchment paper, covering the surface and edges.
 Place uncooked rice or beans over the hollow of the shell making sure to fill it up to the sides.

 Bake in the pre-heated oven for 30-35 minutes.
 The edges should be golden and the base should be lightly browned.